Munnar Hill Station:

 Famous for: Cool climate and Tea Plantations.

 During British rule in India they had made Munnar as their summer resort.
-It is one of the largest producing regions in India.
 The region is in the confluence of three rivers namely Mattupetti, Nallathanni and Kundaly flown through the town and gets joined at some distance after Munnar.
 It is pronounced as Moon aar or moonu aar which means three rivers.

 Munnar being the hill station is an ideal place to visit throughout the year.
 Summers remain pleasant and winters are very cold.

 March to May are the summer months were the maximum and minimum temperature hovers around 35-19oc

 June to September is the monsoon season where Munnar receives heavy rainfall during these months.
 The weather remains pleasant and temperature hovers around 35oc.

 February are winter months and the minimum temperature drops down to 10oc.

 It would be very cold and hence it is advisable to carry woollen clothes.

 Tourists can get to look at the tea plantations and tea museum.
 The museum has photographs of the machinery and the method in which tea leaves are made and has photographs of the history of Munnar.
 The best way to enjoy Munnar is by cycling and trekking.